furtrade/EZquip/README.md

 ---

-**_This addon is in development.
+-**This addon is in development.
 Feedback and suggestions are appreciated.
-Heck, I could use some help if anyone is willing._**
+Heck, I could use some help if anyone is willing.**

-### 💥 EZquip: Quick Gear Setups for WoW Players

-#### **TLDR**
+#### 💥 **TLDR**

-- **Set stat weights, run EZquip.**
+- **Type /ez, select a scale, profit.**

 #### **Getting Started**

 - To use EZquip, you need stat weights for your character.
-These stat weights come from the addon called [Pawn](https://beta.curseforge.com/wow/addons/pawn).
-Once pawn is loaded, you can select the scale ()which will be used to score items) from the dropdown in the EZquip menu.
-Just type /ez to get to the menu.
+Thankfully [Pawn](https://beta.curseforge.com/wow/addons/pawn) provides all you need to get started.
+Once Pawn is loaded, you can select the appropriate scale (which will be used to score items) from the dropdown in the EZquip menu.
+Just type `/ez` to get to the menu.

 #### **Slash Commands**